-Before even stepping foot on the trail you need complete some tasks.
-First you need to inform a reliable person where you are going.
-Second, you should also tell them when you expect to be home, so if anything goes awry they can call the authorities.
-Finally leave this person with a detailed trip itinerary too.
-Especially if you are hiking long distances or undertaking ambitious routes.
+Before stepping foot on the trail, you need to complete some tasks.
+First inform a reliable person where you are going and when you expect to be home.
+This is critical for situations where things go awry, they can call the authorities.
+I leave this person with a detailed printed trip itinerary too.
+Especially if I’m attempting multi-day, long distances or undertaking ambitious routes.

 - Are there any emergency exit points and if not where will you sleep in an emergency?

-- Where can you reup low supplies?
-Such as water sources like streams.
+- Where can you re-up low supplies?
+Such as water sources such as streams.
 Always find 2 sources because “dry spells” can occur in the wilderness.

 The Ten Essentials